Human Computer Interaction

 Student Research Opportunities

-<p class="feature--text">CDM’s faculty are active in multiple areas of HCI-related research.
-Students interested in faculty research projects are free to contact the faculty directly.
-Several students have not only been involved in research projects for independent study credit, but also have publications in peer reviewed venues that demonstrate their work.
-These projects allow for another way to add real-world projects to the student’s portfolio.</p>
+<div class="ck-content"><p class="feature--text">CDM students are encouraged to collaborate with faculty in multiple areas of HCI-related research, adding real-world projects to their portfolio.
+Several students have not only been involved in research projects for independent study credit, but also have publications in peer reviewed venues that demonstrate their work.&nbsp;</p></div>

 XD Roundtable logo